This article discusses whole food nutrition for the Brazilian Jiu Jitsu Practitioner as well as the Mixed Martial Artist.

 The delayed onset muscle soreness / DOMS that athletes experience about 36 hours after workouts is due to high intensity training.

-It’s generally accepted in sports nutrition circles that the consumption of varying amounts carbohydrate with protein increases the release of insulin from the pancreas which acts to drive nutrients, such as amino acids into cells where they can do their work.
+It’s generally accepted in sports nutrition and sports science circles that the consumption of varying amounts carbohydrate with protein increases the release of insulin from the pancreas which acts to drive nutrients, such as amino acids into cells where they can do their work.

 Next on the list is carbohydrates.
 Carbohydrates provide nourishment for the physical body as well as the brain.
 Carbohydrates range from simple to complex.
 They are an ultimate source of glycogen which is stored in both your muscles and liver and functions to meet energy needs, an obvious concern for Brazilian Jiu Jitsu Practitioners and Mixed Martial Artists.